 Everyone is talking about non-fungible tokens (NFTs), but what are NFTs actually and how do they work?
 How does an investor decide to provide early support for new technologies when so much is unknown?
 What future technologies can be seen on the horizon?

-This event will be part of CRM’s “Reimagining Modern-day Markets and Regulations” series, which focuses on analyzing rapidly changing modern-day markets and on how to regulate them most effectively.
+This event was part of CRM’s “Reimagining Modern-day Markets and Regulations” series, which focuses on analyzing rapidly changing modern-day markets and on how to regulate them most effectively.

-Viewers can submit questions for speakers by emailing firstname.lastname@example.org or via Twitter using #FutureTech.
+Viewers submitted questions for speakers by emailing firstname.lastname@example.org or via Twitter using #FutureTech.

 To subscribe or manage your subscriptions to our top event topic lists, please visit our event topics page.